Documentation

 • • Test your complete setup

-The app handles all of this for you!
+The app handles all of this for you.
 No manual configuration needed.

-Open Your Vault in Obsidian (Optional)
+Open Your Notes in Obsidian (Optional)

 1. Open Obsidian